Remember that time I told you about the best banana cake I’ve ever had?

 If you love baking with brown butter, the brown butter cream cheese frosting from my zucchini cake would be fantastic here.
 If you are not into cream cheese frosting or just want to try something different, try it with traditional vanilla buttercream, this salted caramel frosting, or even white chocolate buttercream frosting instead.
 All are seriously delicious combinations!

 The best banana cake I’ve ever had.
-We love it so much we turned it into a chocolate marble banana Bundt cake, too.
+We love it so much we turned it into a chocolate marble banana Bundt cake and banana cupcakes, too.
 And if you can’t get enough sheet cakes, you’ll want to try this fresh apple cake next!

 Print